 (a) The Significant Environmental Effects of the Proposed Project.
-An EIR shall identify and focus on the significant environmental effects of the proposed project on the environment.
+An EIR shall identify and focus on the significant effects of the proposed project on the environment.
 In assessing the impact of a proposed project on the environment, the lead agency should normally limit its examination to changes in the existing physical conditions in the affected area as they exist at the time the notice of preparation is published, or where no notice of preparation is published, at the time environmental analysis is commenced.
 Direct and indirect significant effects of the project on the environment shall be clearly identified and described, giving due consideration to both the short-term and long-term effects.
 The discussion should include relevant specifics of the area, the resources involved, physical changes, alterations to ecological systems, and changes induced in population distribution, population concentration, the human use of the land (including commercial and residential development), health and safety problems caused by the physical changes, and other aspects of the resource base such as water, historical resources, scenic quality, and public services.
 The EIR shall also analyze any significant environmental effects the project might cause or risk exacerbating by bringing development and people into the area affected.
-For example, an EIR on a subdivision astride an active fault line should identify as a significant effect the seismic hazard to future occupants of the subdivision.
-The subdivision would have the effect of attracting people to the location and exposing them to the hazards found there.
-Similarly, the EIR should evaluate any potentially significant direct, indirect, or cumulative environmental impacts of locating development in other areas susceptible to hazardous conditions (e.g., floodplains, coastlines, wildfire risk areas), including both short-term and long-term conditions, as identified in authoritative hazard maps, risk assessments or in land use plans addressing such hazards areas.
+For example, the EIR should evaluate any potentially significant direct, indirect, or cumulative environmental impacts of locating development in areas susceptible to hazardous conditions (e.g., floodplains, coastlines, wildfire risk areas), including both shortterm and long-term conditions, as identified in authoritative hazard maps, risk assessments or in land use plans addressing such hazards areas.